simia-tech/stake.adaspin.io/content/_index.md

 +++
-title = "Welcome"
+title = "simia one stake pool"
 +++

 # cardano stake pool

-> Delegate your ADA to this pool and get 4-5% rewarded per year.
+> The pool charges to fixed minimum of 340 ADA and a margin of 0%.
+> Runs at a certified german hosting provider.
+> Engery-saving hardware powered by 100% carbon-neutral energy.